The enduring mystery of the Terracotta Warriors and the tomb of the first emperor

 Despite the many mysteries surrounding the Terracotta Army and the emperor's tomb, the discovery remains one of the most significant archaeological finds in history.

-The Terracotta Army has provided us with valuable insights into the art, culture, and history of ancient China, and has inspired countless researchers and scholars around the world.
+The Terracotta Army has provided valuable insights into the military organisation, beliefs about the afterlife and history of ancient China, and has inspired countless researchers and scholars worldwide.

 As we continue to explore this enduring mystery, we may one day uncover the secrets of the first emperor's tomb and the incredible civilization that created it.